Day-by-day eating plans for Edinburgh. weekend classics, family routes, vegan plans, on-a-budget editions.

 - Afternoon

-- Smith and Gertrude on Hamilton Place at 15:00.
+- The Wine Pantry on Victoria Street at 14:00 (open Sunday 13:00-18:00).
 A glass of orange wine and a Scottish cheese board on the pavement tables.
-One of Edinburgh's best natural wine bars for an afternoon pause.
+A curated natural wine shop and bar open on Sundays.

 - Evening